-To activate the WPS function via the hardware button, move the Enable Wi-Fi when WPS function is activated with hardware button switch to the right on the tabs of both bands.
+To activate the WPS function via the hardware button, move the Enable Wi-Fi when WPS function is activated with hardware button switch to the right.
 Then, with the device turned on, push the button, hold it for 2 seconds, and release.
 The WPS LED should start blinking.
-In addition, upon pressing the button, the wireless interfaces of the device are enabled if they were disabled before.
+In addition, upon pressing the button, the wireless interface of the device is enabled if it was disabled before.

-If you want to disable activating the WPS function via the hardware button, on the tabs of both bands, move the Enable Wi-Fi when WPS function is activated with hardware button switch to the left and make sure that the WPS function is not activated via the web-based interface.
+If you want to disable activating the WPS function via the hardware button, move the Enable Wi-Fi when WPS function is activated with hardware button switch to the left and make sure that the WPS function is not activated via the web-based interface.

-To activate the WPS function via the web-based interface, on the tab of the relevant band, click the ENABLE WPS button.
+To activate the WPS function via the web-based interface, click the ENABLE WPS button.
 When the WPS function is enabled, the Information section is available on the page.